 It doesn’t take a controversial pipeline on Native American land to get the banks to use your money in ways that you might oppose.
 The major commercial banks in the United States have donated more and more money to political candidates as years have gone by.
 They now financially back people and issues that may make you queasy, regardless of which side you support.
 The big commercial banks donated $40,730,096 to political candidates in the 2016 election cycle, skewing considerably toward Republicans with 69% of their money going toward the GOP.

-The biggest offenders include Bank of America which gave over $3 million to politicians, with 68.1% going toward the Republican party.
-JPMorgan Chase & Co., the second biggest contributor of the main banks, deviated slightly from the Republican norm by contributing 48.3% of their $2,904,383 donated to the GOP.
+The biggest donors include Bank of America, which gave more than $3 million to politicians, with 68.1% going toward the Republican party.
+JPMorgan Chase & Co., the second biggest contributor among the main banks, contributed 48.3% of their $2.9 million in political donations to the GOP.

 Here is the breakdown of banks’ contributions to federal politicians during the 2016 election cycle: